curl/everything-curl/cmdline/urls/query.md

 (`?`) but to the left of the [fragment](fragment.md), which begins with a hash (`#`).

-The query can be any string of characters really as long as they are URL encoded.
+The query can be any string of characters as long as they are URL encoded.
 It is a common practice to use a sequence of key/value pairs separated by ampersands (`&`).
 Like in `https://example.com/?name=daniel&tool=curl`.